Enjoy the summer nights of 2024! Recommended fireworks festivals in Kanagawa Prefecture

 Number of launches: Approximately 10,000

-This is the main event of the Atsugi Ayu Festival, which is held over two days in Atsugi City.
-The venue is where the three rivers Sagami, Nakatsu and Koayu meet, so the viewing area and the launch site are close to each other, making for a very impressive sight.
-The finale, the "Great Niagara," boasting the largest scale in the prefecture, is a must-see.
+This is the main event of the Atsugi Ayu Festival, which takes place over two days in Atsugi City.
+The venue is where the Sagami River, Nakatsu River, and Koayu River meet, so the viewing area and the launch site are close together, making for an impressive sight.
+The finale, the "Great Niagara," boasts one of the largest scales in the prefecture and is a must-see.

 ●Minato Mirai Smart Festival 2024